 Why might content be withheld?

-If you have encountered a Tweet or an account that has been marked as withheld, you may be wondering what that means and why that may have happened.
-With hundreds of millions of Tweets posted every day around the world, our goal is to respect user expression, while also taking into consideration applicable local laws.
+If you have encountered a post or an account that has been marked as withheld, you may be wondering what that means and why that may have happened.
+With hundreds of millions of posts posted every day around the world, our goal is to respect user expression, while also taking into consideration applicable local laws.

 Transparency is vital to protecting freedom of expression, so we have a notice policy for withheld content.
-Upon receipt of requests to withhold content, we will promptly notify affected users unless we are prohibited from doing so (e.g., if we receive a court order under seal).
-When content has been withheld, we also clearly indicate within the product and publish requests to withhold content on Lumen—unless, similar to our practice of notifying users, we are prohibited from doing so.
+Upon receipt of requests to withhold content, we will promptly notify affected users and clearly indicate within the product unless we are prohibited from doing so (e.g., if we receive a court order under seal).

-We strongly believe that the open and free exchange of information has a positive global impact, and that the Tweets must continue to flow.
+We strongly believe that the open and free exchange of information has a positive global impact, and that the posts must continue to flow.

 How do you know if content has been withheld and why?

-If you see the above message, it means Twitter was compelled to withhold the original Tweet in response to a valid legal demand, such as a court order.
+If you see the above message, it means X was compelled to withhold the original post in response to a valid legal demand, such as a court order.

-If you see the above message, it means Twitter withheld content based on local law(s) in response to a report filed through specific support intake channels.
+If you see the above message, it means X withheld content based on local law(s) in response to a report filed through specific support intake channels.

-If you see the above message, it means Twitter was compelled to withhold the entire account specified (e.g., @username) in response to a valid legal demand, such as a court order.
+If you see the above message, it means X was compelled to withhold the entire account specified (e.g., @username) in response to a valid legal demand, such as a court order.

-If you see the above message, it means Twitter withheld the entire account based on local law(s) in response to a report filed through specific support intake channels.
+If you see the above message, it means X withheld the entire account based on local law(s) in response to a report filed through specific support intake channels.

 How do you know where I am?